it-club-oberland/js-training-traffic-lamps/README.md

 - As conseptional thinking and aproach you can take a look this code just have and idea how you should structure your code:
 [xox js file](https://github.com/cemildo/XOX/blob/master/xox.js)

-- Happy Codnig IW TEAM!
+- Happy Coding IW Team!